Source:- https:// www . healthegyan . com/tag/breathing-exercise/

-Regular practice of the Surya Bhedana Pranayama resists cough diseases.
-The effect of the phlegm of the body reaches from the head to the chest.
-If the balance of phlegm worsens, then such diseases, like those of headache, cough, colds, and migraines pain, etc. increases.
+Regular practice of the Surya Bhedi Pranayama resists cough diseases.
+The effect of the phlegm on the body reaches from the head to the chest.
+If the balance of phlegm worsens, then such diseases, like those of headache, cough, colds, migraines pain, etc. increase.
 But regular practice of this pranayama keeps it in control.

 Q. What Precaution Should I Take While Doing Surya Bhedana Pranayama?

-A. People with high blood pressure and hot temper should not do this
+A. People with high blood pressure and a hot temper should not do this

 Q. When Should I Practice Surya Bhedana Pranayama?